Skip to main content

 fitStageIntoParentContainer();

-// adapt the stage on any window resize
+// Adapt the stage on window resize

 window.addEventListener('resize', fitStageIntoParentContainer);